How Much Can I Afford for a Car?

 Car Affordability: Budgeting Basics

 There are tons of tips that can help you afford a car, but creating a budget is key.
-Again, having a budget is going to make it easier to find the right vehicle for lifestyle and budget.
+Again, having a budget is going to make it easier to find the right vehicle for your lifestyle and financial needs.

-However, the amount you want to spend shouldn’t just include the price of the vehicle or its monthly finance payments.
+The amount you can afford shouldn’t just include the price of the vehicle or its monthly finance payments.
 You also need to factor in insurance costs as well as gas and other routine expenses to get a more accurate number of what you could be spending on it once you get behind the wheel.
-Plus, since it’ll need maintenance and repairs throughout its life to preserve its condition and performance, you’ll want to keep those costs in mind, too.
+It’ll also need maintenance and repairs throughout its life to preserve its condition and performance, so you’ll want to keep those costs in mind too.